Complaints, inspections and enforcement actions.

-“Licensed hours” means the authorized hours specified on the license certificate and letter of transmittal within which the center may provide child care services.
+“Licensed hours” means the authorized hours specified on the license certificate and letter of transmittal within which the day camp may provide child care services.

-“Licensee” means the corporation, individual, partnership, limited liability company, or non-incorporated association or cooperative that has legal and financial responsibility for the operation of a child care center and for meeting the requirements of this chapter.
+“Licensee" means the corporation, individual, partnership or non-incorporated association or cooperative which has legal and financial responsibility for the operation of a day camp and for meeting the requirements of this chapter.

-“Licensing representative" means a department employee responsible for licensing group child care centers.
+“Licensing representative" means a department employee responsible for licensing day camps.